electrode-io/electrode-ota-server/README.md

 * Node v6 or greater.
 * Github Account (if using github as auth provider)
 * Apache Cassandra - You can download [here].

+### Running Cassandra
+Books have been written about running and configuring cassandra, this is just the most minimal way you can run it.
+Please read such books before running this server on a public network.
 ```sh
 $ curl http://apache.mirrors.hoobly.com/cassandra/3.9/apache-cassandra-3.9-bin.tar.gz | tar -xvzf -
 $ cd apache-cassandra-3.9/